 When you're trying to lose weight, going for a jog or spending an hour on the elliptical machine at the gym isn't the only way to do it.
-Even your profession, if it's active, can help you burn calories to shed extra pounds.
+Even your profession, if it's active, can help you burn calories to shed pounds.
 Waiting tables is an active job that keeps you on your feet for hours at a time.

 What Makes You Burn Calories?

 The more you weigh, the more calories you burn because your body has to work harder to propel you forward, and men usually burn more calories than women doing the same amount of work.

 Also, if a food runner carries your customers' orders to the table for you, you'll burn fewer calories.
-If the kitchen is in the basement, and your tables are on the first floor, travelling up and down the stairs will increase your calorie burn.
+If the kitchen is in the basement, and your tables are on the first floor, traveling up and down the stairs will increase your calorie burn.

-Estimating Calories Burned While Waiting Tables
+Calories Burned While Waiting Tables

 Because there are so many variables involved in waiting tables, it's difficult to pin down exactly how many calories are burned.
-Harvard Health Publications estimates a 125-pound person burns 150 calories per hour waiting tables, and a 185-pound person burns 222 calories per hour of work.
+Harvard Health Publishing estimates a 125-pound person burns 150 calories per hour waiting tables, and a 185-pound person burns 222 calories per hour of work.